Down but not defeated, thousands of Islamic State insurgents wage Syrian fight anew

 Ibrahim later recalled that he had been recruited into the Islamic State by a man named Abu Omar, known to Ibrahim’s family as a member of the group.
 Interviewed while in detention at the Shaddadi prison in the presence of a guard, Ibrahim, 18, said he had simply been looking to earn some money.

 But SDF intelligence officers said he asked from the start to join the group’s armed operations and that he had been watching Islamic State online propaganda for a while.
 They declined to provide details.
-An officer in the Shaddadi prison, who spoke on the condition of anonymity because he was not authorized to talk with the press, said the young man’s trajectory was common among those arrested for involvement in Islamic State sleeper cells: “They have poor education.
+An officer in the Shaddadi prison, who spoke on the condition of anonymity because he was not authorized to comment, said the young man’s trajectory was common among those arrested for involvement in Islamic State sleeper cells: “They have poor education.
 Their morale is low.
 They see holding guns as a way of finding power.”

 Ibrahim’s introduction to the group began with twice-weekly religious lessons, he said, describing a curriculum that demonized individuals who fought the group or joined local government.